VCP-dev/Calendar-classes/README.md

 # Calendar-classes
-Classes used for getting dates of months, weeks and hours within a day
+Classes used for getting dates of months, weeks and for getting the hours within a day

 current features: